zenglinxing/madd/README.md

 cmake --install .
 ```

-Usage
+Documentation
 ---

-If you had built the document madd-guide.pdf when configuring and building the library, you should find it at share/doc/madd in your install path.
+If you had built the document (with `-DBUILD_DOCUMENT=ON`, **mkdocs** is required for building) when configuring and building the library, you should find it at share/madd in your install path.
 This document elucidate the functions of madd.

+Build & Link
+---

 In C source